Tessa Virtue and Scott Moir

 Tessa Virtue and Scott Moir are Canadian retired ice dancers.
 They are the 2010 and 2018 Olympic champion, the 2014 Olympic silver medallist, a three-time World champion (2010, 2012, 2017), a three-time Four Continents champion (2008, 2012, 2017), the 2016–17 Grand Prix Final champion, an eight-time Canadian National champion (2008–2010, 2012–2014, 2017–2018), the 2006 World Junior champion and the 2006 Junior Grand Prix gold medallists.
 Virtue and Moir are also the 2018 Olympic gold medallists in the team event and the 2014 Olympic silver medallists in the team event.
 Upon winning their third Olympic gold they became the most decorated Olympic figure skaters of all time.
-Widely regarded as the greatest ice dance team of all time, they are the only ice dancers in history to achieve a Super Slam, having won all major international competitions in their senior and junior careers.
+Widely regarded as one of the greatest ice dance teams of all time, they are the only ice dancers in history to achieve a Super Slam, having won all major international competitions in their senior and junior careers.
 Virtue and Moir are holders of the world record score for the now-defunct original dance.

 Virtue and Moir were paired in 1997, aged seven and nine.
 They are the 2004 Canadian junior champions and became Canada's top ice dance team in 2007.
 They are the 2008 World silver medallists and the 2009 World bronze medallists and became the first ice dance team to receive a 10.0 for a program component score under the new ISU Judging System.
 In 2010, they became the first ice dancers from North America to win an Olympic gold medal, ending the 34-year streak of the Europeans.
-Virtue and Moir are the youngest ice dance team ever to win an Olympic title, the first ice dancers to win a gold medal in their Olympic debut, and the first ice dance team to win Olympic gold on home ice.
+Virtue and Moir are the youngest ice dance team ever to win an Olympic title and the first ice dancers to win a gold medal in their Olympic debut.